-The Walt Disney Company has a generic strategy for competitive advantage that capitalizes on the uniqueness of products offered in the entertainment, mass media, and amusement park industries.
+The Walt Disney Company has a generic competitive strategy that capitalizes on the uniqueness of products offered in the entertainment, mass media, and amusement park industries.
 Michael E. Porter’s model indicates that a generic competitive strategy enables the business to develop and maintain its competitiveness in the target market.
 Disney’s generic competitive strategy is based on making its products different from those of competitors.
 On the other hand, the corporation’s intensive strategies for growth are focused on developing new products that suit global market trends.
 The company grows through innovation and creativity that enable the business to compete against large firms.
-Disney competes with the entertainment businesses of Sony and Comcast (owner of Universal Studios), and the movie streaming businesses of Netflix, Amazon Prime Video, Google’s YouTube, and Apple TV Plus.
+Disney competes with the entertainment businesses of Sony and Comcast (owner of Universal Studios), and the movie streaming businesses of Netflix, Amazon Prime Video, Google’s YouTube, Facebook (Meta), and Apple TV Plus.
 The Walt Disney Company’s generic competitive strategy and intensive growth strategies address such a competitive landscape.
 Through corresponding strategic objectives and competitive advantages, the entertainment conglomerate manages challenges in its industry environment.

 This business analysis reflects Disney’s strategic management efforts.
 The company’s generic strategy focuses on developing competitive advantages based on innovation in product development.
-Disney’s intensive strategies are implemented with strategic objectives for maximizing the growth benefits of such innovation.
+Disney’s intensive growth strategies are implemented with strategic objectives for maximizing the growth benefits of such innovation.
 For example, the company grows by introducing technologically enhanced products, such as movies for customers in the international market.
 The Walt Disney Company’s generic competitive strategy and intensive growth strategies are aligned for product-focused development.

 Walt Disney’s Generic Competitive Strategy (Porter’s Model)

 Disney uses product differentiation as its generic strategy for competitive advantage.
 Michael Porter’s model states that this strategy involves unique products offered to many market segments.
 For example, the corporation offers its entertainment products to practically every person in the world, especially with the core emphasis on family-oriented programming.
-In this generic competitive strategy, Disney’s operations management prioritizes quality and uniqueness through innovation that differentiates the company’s products from competitors.
+In this generic competitive strategy, Walt Disney’s operations management prioritizes quality and uniqueness through innovation that differentiates the company’s products from competitors.
 The subsidiary, Walt Disney Imagineering Research & Development, has dedicated teams to ensure the uniqueness of entertainment experiences at the company’s theme parks and resorts.
 Disney’s intensive growth strategies and associated strategic objectives are applied alongside this generic competitive strategy, with emphasis on differentiated competitive advantage to support and manage business growth.

 The Walt Disney Company’s generic competitive strategy pushes for product-focused strategic objectives.
 Such a business focus is necessary for supporting product development efforts to differentiate the company from competitors.
 For example, the strategic objective of developing new augmented reality products adds to the uniqueness of the Disney experience.
 Based on this generic strategy, another relevant strategic objective is to strengthen competitive advantages through marketing strategies that reinforce the uniqueness of the company’s brand.
 These marketing strategies relate to Disney’s marketing mix or 4Ps.
 Also, this generic competitive strategy involves managerial efforts that contribute to the achievement of the goals of Disney’s mission statement and vision statement in the global market for entertainment, mass media, theme/amusement parks, and related products.
 Brand uniqueness helps in achieving industry leadership.
-Considering differentiation as a generic competitive strategy, Disney’s intensive strategies must involve differentiation to grow the business.
+Considering differentiation as a generic competitive strategy, Disney’s intensive growth strategies must involve differentiation to grow the business.

 Walt Disney’s Intensive Growth Strategies